lupyuen/st7789-nuttx/README.md

          lv_color_t ct = LV_COLOR_TRANSP;
 ```

-It seems the demo source code needs to be updated for 7.11.0: [lvgldemo.c](https://github.com/lupyuen/incubator-nuttx-apps/blob/st7789/examples/lvgldemo/lvgldemo.c)
+It seems that NuttX needs to be updated to support 7.11.0.

 _What happens if we switch to LVGL 8.2.0?_